tslater2006/DMS-Viewer/README.md

 ## Installation

-The easiest way to install DMS Viewer is to grab the latest release from the releases page.
+The easiest way to install DMS Viewer is to grab the [latest release](https://github.com/tslater2006/DMS-Viewer/releases).

 Alternatively to run from source, clone the repository and open in Visual Studio (or MonoDevelop of OSX/Linux)